Find Your Flow: Spirituality in Recovery

 You’re about to enter treatment, and everyone around you is talking about the importance of spirituality to your recovery.
 Spirituality.
 It’s not something you’ve thought much about.

 You’ve heard some of your friends in recovery talk about spirituality–they’ve talked about both specific religious beliefs and a general belief in a higher power or nature.

 You can see how it helped them, but you’re having trouble wrapping your head around this nebulous concept, and you’re afraid it will negatively impact your recovery.

 What Is Spirituality?

-Alta Mira recognizes that spirituality is a broad concept with room for interpretation.
+Spirituality is a broad concept with room for interpretation.
 At its most basic level, spirituality provides a sense of connectedness to something beyond ourselves.
 Christina Puchalski, a leader in spirituality and health research, describes it as “the aspect of humanity that refers to the way individuals seek and express meaning and purpose and the way they experience their connectedness to the moment, to self, to others, to nature, and to the significant or sacred.”
 Through this connection, you will begin to discover what is meaningful in your life.
 This will help you build a positive self-image and inspire you to make decisions that bolster that image.

 Hope is Just a Phone Call Away866-922-1350